 - Region A (t1 to t2) Only channel A is contributing to the output.
 The delay KA is gradually decreasing linearly from 25.5ms to 12.7ms (255 to 127 x 100μs).
 The gain GA is constant at 1. - 2.
 Region AB (t2 to t3) Both channels contribute to the output with A decreasing and B increasing their respective contributions.
 The two channels are cross faded before GA drops from 1 to 0 while GB increases in the other direction. - 3.
-Region B (t3 to t4) This is similar to Region A, but the behavior applies to channel B instead of channel A. - 4.
-Regions BA (t4 to t5) Similar to Region AB, but the two channels are reversed.
+Region B (t3 to t4) This is like Region A, but the behavior applies to channel B instead of channel A. - 4.
+Regions BA (t4 to t5) Like Region AB, but the two channels are reversed.

 The pattern repeats itself indefinitely.
-Note that the "don't care" portion of KA and KB is due to the fact that during this period, the gain GA or GB is zero.
+Note that the "don't care" portion of KA and KB is because during this period, the gain GA or GB is zero.